 Not Visiting the Dentist Regularly

-Your prosthetic teeth do not mean that routine dental visits no longer apply to you.
-In fact, you must continue to go in for appointments just as regularly as before tooth loss.
-Remember plaque and bacteria can still accumulate and wreak havoc on your smile, but your dentist can identify and resolve problems before they affect your implants.
+Your prosthetic teeth do not mean that routine dental visits no longer matter to you.
+In fact, you need to continue going in for appointments just as regularly as before tooth loss.
+Remember plaque and bacteria can still wreak havoc on your smile, but your dentist can identify and resolve problems before they affect your implants.

 Drinking Too Much Alcohol

-Again, after successful osseointegration and restoration, you have the freedom to choose your diet and beverages.
-However, excessive alcohol creates a dry environment in your mouth, inviting bacterial growth.
+Excessive alcohol not only harms your relationships and judgment, but it also creates a dry environment in your mouth, inviting bacterial growth.
 As a result, gum infection becomes more likely and increases your risk of loose or lost implants.

-You may not get rid of all your bad habits when you get dental implants, but eliminating these bad ones will help your prosthetic teeth last and function for as long as possible.
-In other words, by changing the bad into good habits, you can enjoy strong, confident smiles for the rest of your life!
+Stopping harmful choices may be daunting and difficult, but with effort, support, and determination, it is well worthwhile for your restored smile, not to mention improving other areas of your life.
+You may not get rid of all your bad habits when you get dental implants, but eliminating these ones will help your prosthetic teeth last and function for as long as possible.
+In other words, by changing these habits, you can enjoy strong, confident smiles for the rest of your life!

 About the Practice